 - Do not use under a tight bandage.

-- Wash your hands well after using them.
-Avoid touching your eyes with the product on your hands.
+- Wash your hands well after using them or wear gloves.
+Avoid touching your eyes and genitals with the product on your hands.

 - If you are allergic to aspirin or are taking blood thinners, check with your doctor before using topical medications that contain salicylates.